renzon/tekton-micro/README.md

 Microarchitecture that allow routing by convention

-This is the a new name from the older and ugly https://github.com/renzon/zenwarch
+This is the a new name for the older https://github.com/renzon/zenwarch

 Inside the project source code there is a folder called "project_template"